In the Heat of the Sun: Production

+Development

 In the Heat of the Sun began as an adaptation of Wang Shuo's novel Wild Beast, but Jiang Wen reshaped the novel into a coming-of-age story set in 1970s Beijing.
 Like the film's protagonist Ma Xiaojun, Jiang Wen grew up in Beijing's military housing compounds, and he chose to film on location in the city to enhance its authenticity and evoke the atmosphere of 1970s Beijing.

+On May 1, 1992, Jiang Wen began writing the screenplay for In the Heat of the Sun in Beijing and completed the first draft on June 2.
+In the process, he expanded Wang Shuo's approximately 60,000-word novel Wild Beast into a screenplay of around 90,000 words.
+Due to difficulties in securing financing, Jiang temporarily shifted his attention to other projects, including Gun n' Rose and Beijingers in New York.
+In April 1993, a consortium formed by Hong Kong's Ganglong Company, Taiwan's Xiehe Company, and a Yunnan-based real-estate company jointly invested US$1 million in the project, finally securing the necessary funding.
+Once financing was obtained, Jiang recruited cinematographer Gu Changwei and began casting.
+The principal cast was initially selected in July 1993, and In the Heat of the Sun officially began principal photography on August 23, 1993.

+Financing

 Production was co-financed by three Chinese studios, with around $2 million USD in funding coming from Hong Kong investors.
 However, the film faced serious financial difficulties early on.
 One sponsor, a real estate company, withdrew before the start of filming due to the economic recession and Executive Producer Liu Xiaoqing covered debts out of pocket.
-However, Hong Kong-based producer Jean-Louis Piel offered support after seeing an early cut of the film, helping fund sound mixing and other finishing work.
+Hong Kong-based producer Jean-Louis Piel became involved after viewing a rough cut of the film and agreed to help complete its post-production, including sound mixing, color timing, and the production of release prints.
+Piel later brought a ten-minute excerpt of the film to the Cannes Film Festival, where it attracted the attention of German director Volker Schlöndorff.
+With Schlöndorff's support, Jiang Wen was able to continue post-production work at Babelsberg Studios in Germany, where the film's sound mixing was completed.
+After work in Germany concluded, Piel helped arrange further post-production in Tokyo, where Jiang and cinematographer Gu Changwei completed the film's color timing and the production of release prints.